A Legacy of Refusing to Compromise

 Jimmy is a family man and churchgoer.
 He loves the outdoors.
 He’s a marketing guru, a successful television star, and a tireless promoter.
 He’s a legendary member of a professional sports Hall of Fame.
 And yet, he forfeited the opportunity to qualify for his sports’ most prestigious annual event, plus a large potential cash payout.

 Why?
 Did he cheat?
 Did he badmouth the sport?
+Did he embarrass his corporate sponsors or insult his fans?

 He simply chose to turn down a lucrative - and mandatory - endorsement deal.
 You see, the endorsement featured an alcohol company.
 This not only presented a personal conflict for Jimmy, it also presented a major hiccup for event qualification.
 An ultimatum was handed down by the professional society that governs his sport: endorse or forfeit.
 Jimmy forfeited.
 It went against his principles.
 Period.